Black-footed albatross: Distribution and habitat

 The black-footed albatross, along with the Laysan albatross and the rare short-tailed albatross, are the three species of albatross that range in the Northern Hemisphere, as opposed to the rest of the family which range from the Equator south.
-There are at least 12 known breeding locations, but 97.5% of the total population is found colonially on the isolated Northwestern Hawaiian Islands, from Kure Atoll to Kaula Island, (such as Laysan, Midway, and the French Frigate Shoals).
+There are at least 12 known breeding locations, but 97.5% of the total population is found colonially on the isolated Northwestern Hawaiian Islands, from Kure Atoll to Kaʻula Island, (such as Laysan, Midway, and the French Frigate Shoals).
 Small populations can be found on the Japanese islands of Tori Shima, Bonin, and Senkaku, and off the Mexican coast, primarily on Isla Guadalupe.
 They are extirpated from the Iwo Jima, Agrihan, Taongi Atoll, Marcus Island, Wake Island, and Johnston Island.
-Their range at sea varies during the seasons (straying farther from the breeding islands when the chicks are older or they don't have chicks) but they make use of great areas of the North Pacific, feeding from Alaska to California and Japan; however they do prefer the northeastern Pacific Ocean.
+Their range at sea varies during the seasons (straying farther from the breeding islands when the chicks are older or they do not have chicks) but they make use of great areas of the North Pacific, feeding from Alaska to California and Japan; however, they do prefer the northeastern Pacific Ocean.
 They overlap greatly in breeding and feeding range with the other two species of northern albatross, although the other two will range further north into the Bering Sea than the Black-footed will.
 They have, on occasion, been sighted in the Southern Hemisphere.